 - In the titular country of Herland by Charlotte Perkins Gilman, children are raised by select members of the community.
 Their birth mothers are acknowledged, but aren't expected to have any more impact on their lives than anyone else.
 This is done with providing an ideal upbringing for the girls in mind; one resident explains that they all believe motherhood, like dentistry, is a job best left to professionals.
 The (male) narrator is horrified by this attitude, but neither side is explicitly portrayed as being right or wrong.

 - The cheela of Robert L. Forward's Dragon's Egg lay eggs, that are left in a clan hatchery to be tended by elderly cheela.
 They make no effort to keep track of which female lay which egg.

-- In Octavia Butler's Patternmaster 'verse, psychic parents cannot stand their own offspring, so all children are raised in boarding schools run by specialized psychics.
+- In Octavia Butler's Patternist 'verse, psychic parents cannot stand their own offspring due to children's uncontrolled mental broadcasts, so all children are raised in boarding schools by specialized psychics.
 They know who their parents are, but it's not important.